dilipthelip/LearnCassandra/CQL.md

 ALTER keyspace simplestrategyreplication WITH REPLICATION  = {'class': 'SimpleStrategy', 'replication_factor':'4'};
 ```

+After the above statement is run, we need to run the **nodetool repair** to update the cluster with this change.

 ### How to create table ?

 By default the partition is the primary key of the table.